 There is a natural overlap between the work of this team and that of other practice teams at Doughty Street.
 Examples are the Community Care and Health, Public Law and Criminal Teams, amongst others.
 This enables members to provide specialist representation in a wider context where mental health and capacity issues arise, for example, crime, prisoners, inquests, housing, community care, immigration, professional and clinical negligence, disability discrimination, children with special educational needs, cases involving institutional abuse and homicide inquiries.

-Doughty Street has a long and established relationship with the Mental Disability Advocacy Centre (MDAC) formerly based in Budapest, Hungary, through Oliver Lewis, the Centre’s director and an associate tenant.
-MDAC is an international non-governmental organization based in Budapest, Hungary, which works towards better human rights protection for people with mental health problems and intellectual disabilities across Europe and central Asia.
-The team is also proud to have as an associate tenant, Professor Jill Peay of the London School of Economics who is at the forefront of research and publication on mental health law, decision-making and the treatment of mentally disordered offenders.
+Doughty Street has a long and established relationship with Validity (formerly MDAC, the Mental Disability Advocacy Centre) through Oliver Lewis, the Centre’s director and an associate tenant.
+VALIDITY is an international non-governmental organization which works towards better human rights protection for people with mental health problems and intellectual disabilities across Europe and central Asia.
+The team is also proud to have as an associate tenant Professor Jill Peay of the London School of Economics who is at the forefront of research and publication on mental health law, decision-making and the treatment of mentally disordered offenders.

 Members of the team are happy to discuss and plan any specific training requirements for organisations or groups.
 For more information on this area, please contact Sian Wilkins or Rachel Finch from our practice management team on 020 7400 9035.